jomjohn/drill/_docs/performance-tuning/query-plans-and-tuning/050-sort-based-and-hash-based-memory-constrained-operators.md

----
-title: "Sort-Based and Hash-Based Memory-Constrained Operators"
+# Sort-Based and Hash-Based Memory-Constrained Operators
-date: 2017-08-18 17:48:11 UTC
-parent: "Query Plans and Tuning"
----

 Drill uses hash-based and sort-based operators depending on the query characteristics.
 Hash Aggregate and Hash Join are hash-based operators.
 Sort, Streaming Aggregate, and Merge Join are sort-based operators.
 Both hash-based and sort-based operations consume memory, however the Hash Aggregate and Hash Join operators are the fastest and most memory intensive operators.